-Course Grade - Your grade will be based on Homework (done in WebAssign), Quizzes (most will be in-class, will may be take-home or online), and Exams.
+Course Grade - Your grade will be based on Homework (done in WebAssign), Quizzes (most will be in-class, some may be take-home or online and may require submitting your written work), and Exams.
 Course grades will be calculated using the following category weights.

 Categories Weight

-Adjusted Homework 5%
+Adjusted Homework 4%

 Average

-Quizzes 11%
+Quizzes 10%

-General Exams 62%
+General Exams 64%

 Final Exam 22%